Clement-Hue/fast-sqlalchemy/README.md

 ```

 ## The database middlewares
-Fast-alchemy provide multiple middlewares to use SQLAlchemy with Fastapi easily
+Fast-sqlalchemy provide multiple middlewares to use SQLAlchemy with Fastapi easily

 ### The DatabaseMiddleware
 The main middleware is the database middleware which is made to provide a sqlalchemy session accessible throughout your application.
 We use the ContextVar api of python to have unique session in the context of each request.